-Inventories consist of the following as of March 31, 2021 and 2020:
+Inventories consist of the following as of March 31, 2022 and 2021:

-2021 2020
+2022 2021

-(in thou ds)
+(in tho usands)

-Raw materials \$ 547 \$ 397
+Raw materials \$ 1,490 \$ 547

-Work in process 3,206 4,172
+Work in process 2,868 3,206

-Finished goods 4,423 4,945
+Finished goods 4,595 4,423

-Supplies 239 139
+Supplies 513 239

-Inventories, net \$ 8,415 \$ 9,653
+Inventories \$ 9,466 \$ 8,415

 The Company recognizes abnormal production costs, including fixed cost variances from normal production capacity, fixed production overhead costs, idle facilities, freight handling costs and spoilage, as an expense in the period incurred, without adjusting overhead absorption rates.
 Normal production capacity is defined as the production expected to be achieved over a number of periods or seasons under normal circumstances, taking into account the loss of capacity resulting from planned maintenance.
-The Company expensed abnormal production costs of \$110,000, \$0 and \$250,000 to cost of sales for the fiscal years ended March 31, 2021, 2020 and 2019, respectively.
+The Company expensed abnormal production costs of \$0, \$110,000 and \$0 to cost of sales for the fiscal years ended March 31, 2022, 2021 and 2020, respectively.

-In fiscal 2021, cultivation of astaxanthin was completed in the first six months of the fiscal year during the most productive months of the year due to the best growing conditions, compared to year-round cultivation in the prior fiscal year.
+Beginning in fiscal 2021, cultivation of astaxanthin was completed in the first six months of the fiscal year during the most productive months of the year due to the best growing conditions, compared to year-round cultivation in the prior fiscal years.
+The same approach was being followed in fiscal year 2022.
 The Company calculates total production costs for the year based on normal capacity of production expected to be achieved in a year under normal circumstances.
 These costs are then allocated into inventory based on the period of production, not including abnormal production costs.
 Allocating fixed and overhead costs requires management's judgement to determine when production is outside of the normal range of expected variation in production.

-Other non-inventoriable fixed costs of \$179,000, \$343,000 and \$176,000 were expensed to cost of sales for the fiscal years ended March 31, 2021, 2020 and 2019, respectively.
+Other non-inventoriable fixed costs of \$136,000, \$179,000 and \$343,000 were expensed to cost of sales for the fiscal years ended March 31, 2022, 2021 and 2020, respectively.